The Most Innovative Beauty Products Of Summer 2021

 Sun Protection

 If you still think of sunscreen as an unsexy yet necessary evil, where have you been?
-Chalky, annoying-to-apply formulas have gone the way of the HBO Now to make room for a whole new generation of prestige sun protection that looks and feels so good, you'll actually want to reapply.
+Chalky, annoying-to-apply formulas have gone the way of HBO Now to make room for a whole new generation of prestige sun protection that looks and feels so good, you'll actually want to put it on.
 (No, really.)

 The '80s-inspired packaging of Vacation SPF 30 Classic Lotion might look retro, but the thoroughly modern formula that smells like the Platonic ideal of summer and sinks into skin like a dream.
 SkinCeuticals Daily Brightening UV Defense Sunscreen SPF 30 is more than sunscreen; it's proper skin care, with a silky, slightly blurring finish that evens skin tone over time with ingredients like niacinamide and tranexamic acid.
 If you like a side of instant glow with your SPF, the dewy, hydrating EltaMD UV Glow Broad-Spectrum SPF 36 will be your new go-to, plus Supergoop!
 Glowscreen Body SPF 40 for everything below the neck.